guidocordoni/langelin-modeling-article-2015/README.md

   Roberts (2012)
 - `poster` LaTeX source for a poster version of these results presented at DiGS17 in Iceland (May 2015)

+## Copyright

+The materials in this repository are copyright of the authors.
+They are made available for scientific purposes, but you must ask permission before redistributing them in any way.